sheilaflood/flex/README.md

 - All currencies are the same

 ○ Any issues or inconsistencies you found in the data
-- I added a semicolon to the JSON to get the code to run
+- I added an apostrophe to the JSON to get the code to run
 - The nested JSON structure was different for assets vs liabilities vs equity.
 My code should show all categories as long as it follows the primary hierarchical json structure.

 ○ What you would do next if you had more time